A Schur's theorem via a monotonicity and the expansion module: Introduction

-The proof is via construction of auxiliary curves with one of them being a convex plane curve and appealing to the original Schur's theorem.
-This is part of the reason we present the proof of Theorem \ref{thm:main1} with care and details.
-Note that this result generalizes the spherical Cauchy's Arm Lemma.
+The proof is by a construction of auxiliary curves via the cones over $c(s)$ and $\tilde{c}(s)$, with one of them being a convex plane curve, and then reduce it to the above generalized Schur's theorem, namely \ref{thm:main1}.
+For the reason of completeness we present the proof of Theorem \ref{thm:main1} with details.
+Note that Theorem \ref{thm:main2} generalizes the spherical Cauchy's Arm Lemma.
 It would be interesting to see if it plays any role in the proof of Pogorelov's monotype theorem.
 There were extensions of A. Schur's theorem in hyperbolic spaces \cite{Epstein} and in the Minkowski plane \cite{Lopez} earlier.
-It is plausible that the method of this paper can be used to simplify the argument in the former work via Theorem \ref{thm:21}.
+It is also interesting to see if the method of this paper can be used to simplify the argument in the former work via Theorem \ref{thm:21}.
+In the excellent exposition \cite{Arnold} one can find many other interesting topics and constructions on spherical curves and their relevance in the study of mechanics.

+The generalization in Theorem \ref{thm:main1} allows a truly spherical version of Theorem \ref{thm:main1} in Theorem \ref{thm:32} of a comparison between a convex curve in $\mathbb{S}^2$ and a curve in $\mathbb{S}^n$, for any $n\ge 2$, with its geodesic curvature $\tilde{k}(s)\le k(s)$.